rubengc/AutomatorWP/readme.md

 ## Use automations to connect your plugins ##

-Anyone can create automations with just a few clicks.

 Here are some automations samples to give you a quick idea of the possible combinations:

 When user purchases a **WooCommerce product**.